 Daniel defined five great kingdoms, which would be in power from Daniel’s time, to the end, when Messiah returns.

 The head of gold in Daniel 2, the lion of Daniel 7, was the empire of Babylon.
-The kingdom of Babylon was strong, courageous and fierce as a lion; and they used the lion as a symbol.
+The kingdom of Babylon was strong, courageous and fierce as a lion; and they used the lion as a symbol on the Ishtar Gate.